Akira Sasaki's current situation | Return to alpine racing, announces his challenge for the Italian Olympics [Interview]

 There are several ways to compete in the Olympics, but the easiest way is to first compete in FIS races in Japan.
 From there, work your way up the rankings, become champion in the Far East Cup, and join the All Japan team.
 From there, go to the European Cup, and from the European Cup to the World Cup, and from the World Cup to the World Championships.
 That's the quickest way.
 The World Championships are in your second year.
 Then you'll stand on the Olympic stage, but I'm not going that route

-I'm going to do what I did when I was 16, even at this age.
+I'm going to do exactly what I did when I was 16, but at this age.

-My first race wasn't in Japan.
-It was in North America.
-So I'll make my debut in North America at Loveland, Colorado, a ski resort with a really high altitude, train there, accumulate FIS points in the US, and aim to become the Nor-Am champion.
-In my
+My first race wasn't in Japan, it was in North America.
+So I'm going to make my debut in North America, in Loveland, Colorado, a really high-altitude ski resort, train there, accumulate FIS points in America, and aim to become the Norwegian champion.

-The reason I chose America is because I have no points.
+The reason I chose America is because I have no points yet.
 I'll be

-starting from the same place as the debutants, so I'll be 120th.
+starting from the same position as the debut athletes, so I'll be starting at 120th place.

-To win from 120th place, I'll have to race a few times.
-And when you think about it, the quality of the snow in America, the artificial snow, the high altitude, and the stability of the weather means there's a very high chance of finding a race with good conditions because the weather won't break down.
-This is probably the shortest route to Italy's Milan-Cortina Olympics.
-At the same time, I think it'll be a very tough race mentally.
+To win from 120th place, I'll definitely need to compete in several races.
+When you consider the snow quality, artificial snow, high altitude, and stable weather in America, the probability of finding a race with good conditions because the weather doesn't deteriorate is very high.
+This is probably the shortest path to aiming for the Milan-Cortina Olympics in Italy.
+At the same time, I think it will be a very mentally tough race.

 I could compete in European competitions from the start, but if there's a high chance of the course being rough, then the shortest route won't do.
 So, if I'm not competing entirely in Europe in my second year, then it's too late in terms of the schedule.
 If I compete in Norham in my second year as well, then (Olympic participation) will become more and more distant.
 Everything will be decided in my third year.
 I think it will be Wengen, the year before the Olympics.
 I'm working with the desire to get a confirmation the year before.
 So I'm already imagining the shortest and strongest schedule for everything